Mindcool25/vexTeamZtesting/README.md

 # vexTeamZtesting
 This is the NUAMES Team Z Vex Robotics code files for the 2021-2022 Competition year.

-These files are run on a V5 cortex and uploaded and programmed in PROS.
+These files are run on a V5 cortex and uploaded and programmed in PROS. test if git requires a commit